Washington Personal

 If you become a victim of a hit and run accident, prioritize your safety.
 Move to a safe spot if possible and contact the police immediately.
 Do not attempt to chase down the driver—this can be very dangerous.
 Instead, try to remember as many details as you can and relay them to the 911 dispatcher.

 Document the scene, take pictures of damages, and gather eyewitness accounts if available.
 Seek medical attention even if injuries seem minor, as some might not be immediately apparent.
-Then, contact a Redmond car accident lawyer to discuss your legal options.
+Then, contact a Seattle car accident lawyer to discuss your legal options.

 Can You Recover Compensation After a Hit and Run Accident?